spine-tools/SpineOpt.jl/docs/src/getting_started/installation.md

 julia> pkg"add SpineOpt"
 ```
+This may take a while and nothing seems to happen, but the installation process should be ongoing.

-- Activate SpineOpt plugin.
+- Add SpineOpt tool icons to Spine Toolbox.
 Go to *Plugins* --> *Install plugins* and select and install SpineOpt.

 - You should get a new ribbon in the toolbar with *Run SpineOpt* and *Load template*